thegooddocsproject/templates/our-team/our-team-guide.md

 This team should be comprised of individuals who occupy a position of trust in your community and who come from a diverse set of backgrounds if possible.

 Perhaps most importantly, community members need to know who they can contact for support if a potential Code of Conduct incident occurs in your community.
-Ideally, your community moderator team should be equipped with adequate training and authority to effectively rspond to Code of Conduct incidents.
+Ideally, your community moderator team should be equipped with adequate training and authority to effectively respond to Code of Conduct incidents.
 See the [Code of Conduct template](../code-of-conduct) for more resources.

 In this section, you can describe what tasks your community moderators are responsible for, adapting the provided boilerplate text for your needs.